MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-networking-china.md

 The goal of this topic is to provide best practices for mitigating the impact of China cross-border congestion on Office 365 services.
 This topic does not address other common last-mile performance issues such as issues of high packet latency due to complex routing within China carriers.

-## Best practices for global Office 365 connectivity from China

-There are several best practices that network administrators and users can follow to address performance issues related to China cross-border congestion.

-### Corporate network best practices
+## Corporate network best practices

 Many enterprises with global Office 365 tenants and users in China have previously implemented private networks that carry corporate network traffic between China office locations and offshore locations around the world.
 These enterprises can leverage this network infrastructure to optimize the their Office 365 service performance in China.